 - BEST FOR TILE AND COUNTERS: Better Life Natural All-Purpose Cleaner

-- BEST FOR SINKS, SHOWERS, AND TUBS: Bio Clean Eco-Friendly Hard Water Stain Remover
+- FOR SINKS, SHOWERS, TUBS: Bio Clean Eco-Friendly Hard Water Stain Remover

 Key Considerations for Choosing a Natural Bathroom Cleaner

 Natural bathroom cleaners typically in two varieties:

 - Multipurpose cleaners can be applied to a wide range of bathroom surfaces from showers and tubs to mirrors because they’re formulated for use on multiple materials.
 They are versatile and tend to be a budget-friendly option, because you only need to buy one cleaner for the whole bathroom.

 - Dedicated cleaners are formulated for use only on specific surfaces, such as toilet bowls or showers; using them elsewhere could tarnish or corrode the surface or material to which they are applied.
 Dedicated cleaners are a good option for deep-cleaning a targeted area.

 Perhaps more important is to select a product formulated for use on the specific material or surface that you’ll be cleaning.

 - For toilets, bathroom cleaners should be labeled as safe for use on porcelain.